Binary Interaction Dominates Mass Ejection in Classical Novae: Introduction and the physics of classical nova outbursts

 This brightening continues until the radiative luminosity nears the Eddington limit,

 where the mass of the WD core dominates the total mass of the star, and $\kappa$ is the opacity.
 After this point, the envelope expands at a roughly constant luminosity, causing the effective temperature to decrease from its maximum value.
-The brief time spent near the maximum effective temperature leads to a short-lived ultraviolet or X-ray nova precursor \citep{cao12a,hill14a,koen22a}, depending on the WD mass.
+The brief time spent near the maximum effective temperature leads to a short-lived ultraviolet or X-ray nova precursor, depending on the WD mass, as calculated by \cite{hill14a} and observed in the ultraviolet by \cite{cao12a} and in the X-rays by \cite{koen22a}.
 It is important to note that initially, this phase of expansion is relatively gentle and essentially hydrostatic for most of the envelope's mass, with expansion velocities that are slower than the local speed of sound.

 For cases where the convective turnover timescale is short enough, convection will transport $\beta$-unstable nuclei ($^{13}$N, $^{14}$O, $^{15}$O, and $^{17}$F) from CNO-burning at the base of the envelope up to the outer layers before they have had a chance to decay.
-If there is significant pollution of the envelope by core material rich in carbon and oxygen, the energy generation rate from these decays will be sufficient to directly eject material from the outer layers at high velocities $> \unit[1000]{km \, s^{-1}}$(\citealt{star16a} and references therein).
-We discuss this further in Section \ref{sec:results}, but we note here that when this does occur, only a small amount of mass is unbound in this way.
+If there is significant pollution of the envelope by core material rich in carbon and oxygen, the energy generation rate from these decays will be sufficient to directly eject material from the outer layers at high velocities $> \unit[1000]{km \, s^{-1}}$(\citealt{star16a} and references therein); for the model shown in Figure \ref{fig:lvsteff}, no material is lost in this way.
+We discuss this ejection mechanism further in Section \ref{sec:results}, but we note here that when it does occur, it only unbinds a small amount of material.
 The vast majority of the envelope mass during this stage expands slowly and remains bound to the WD.

 The rest of the nova envelope, minus any small mass unbound by the surface $\beta$-decays, continues to expand until one of two things happens: either the envelope overflows the WD's Roche lobe and encounters the companion's gravitational potential, or an optically thick wind is launched.
 Most previous theoretical studies of classical nova outbursts have chosen to neglect the binary companion and have focused on the second outcome.
 We now briefly review the sequence of events that arises if the companion is neglected before highlighting observational challenges to this picture.